LeToNode/Play2.0-CN-doc/production/ProductionStart.md

 The generated `start` script is really simple and you can directly issue the `java` command yourself if needed.

-If you don't have Play installed on the server, you can directly use sbt to do the same:
+If you don’t have Play installed on the server, you can directly use sbt to do the same:

 ```bash
 $ sbt clean compile stage